LYNC-WORLD/Fuel-marketplace-NPM-SDK/README.md

    const response = await marketplaceClient
      .useListTokenService()
      .setProperties(
-       '0x...', // asset id of the token to be listed '0x...', // contract address of the token to be listed '0x...', // token id (or sub id) of the token to be listed 0.0002, // price per item of the token to be listed 4, // quantity of the token to be listed (always 1 for NFT) 'SEMI_FT' // token standard of the token to be listed (choose from NFT or SEMI_FT) )
+       "0x...", // asset id of the token to be listed "0x...", // contract address of the token to be listed "0x...", // token id (or sub id) of the token to be listed 0.0002, // price per item of the token to be listed 4, // quantity of the token to be listed (always 1 for NFT) "SEMI_FT" // token standard of the token to be listed (choose from NFT or SEMI_FT) )
      .execute();

    if (response.success) {
-     alert('Token listed successfully.');
+     alert("Token listed successfully.");
-     console.log('Transaction data: ', response.data);
+     console.log("Transaction data: ", response.data);
    } else {
-     alert('Error listing token.');
+     alert("Error listing token.");
-     console.error('Error listing token: ', { error: response.error });
+     console.error("Error listing token: ", { error: response.error });
    }
    ```